Case Study: How One Community College Used Feedback to Transform Teaching

 Encouraging Faculty Reflections

 Once the course was over, each instructor submitted a reflection paper centered on three questions: What was the student response to the weekly assessment surveys?
 How did you evaluate and utilize the feedback you received from students?
 How did your teaching strategies shift or change, based on student feedback?
-Instructors were encouraged to describe the trends from each session, share what they had learned about their own teaching practices, and present the student survey results on the use of instant feedback.
+Instructors were encouraged to describe the trends from each session, share what they had learned about their own teaching practices, and present the student survey results on the use of feedback.
 At the end of the term, students were also asked to evaluate the technology-enabled method of formative feedback.

 The pilot program yielded a host of tangible and intangible benefits.
 First, the Feedback tool provided a paperless, fast, and easy method for soliciting direct input.
 And because of the instantaneous nature of the results, instructors could begin thinking about pedagogical tweaks even before the next class meeting.